This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Cook the sofrito until most of the liquid has evaporated and the mixture becomes thick and jam-like.
+Cook the sofrito properly: Let it simmer until most of the liquid has evaporated and it’s thick and jam-like.
+That concentrated base is what gives paella its depth.

-• The sofrito can be made a day or more in advance.
-It will keep in the refrigerator, in a covered container for 2-3 days or in the freezer for 3 months.
-Tip: Make a double batch and save some for instant flavor in other recipes.
+Make the sofrito ahead: It keeps in the fridge for 2–3 days or in the freezer for up to 3 months.
+Make a double batch and stash some away for a quick flavor boost in future dishes.

-• The thawed peas will cook in the residual heat during the last 10 minutes.
+Add peas at the end: Thawed peas will cook through in the residual heat during the last 10 minutes.

 Nutrition